Skip to main content

 Ensure you are logged into the correct account.
 Projects sync automatically between web and iOS.If a project is still missing, try refreshing the dashboard or contact support at support@rocket.new.

-No. The framework is locked once a project is created.
-You cannot switch a React project to Next.js, a web project to Flutter, or vice versa.If you need a different framework, start a new project and mention the framework in your initial prompt.
+No. The framework is locked once a task is created.
+You cannot switch a web task to Flutter or vice versa.If you need a different framework, start a new project and mention the framework in your initial prompt.
 See Default frameworks.

 Rocket offers push notifications (web and mobile) and audio notifications (web only).
 On web, go to Account Settings to toggle push and audio notifications.
 On mobile, open Settings from the footer bar and toggle notifications ON.See Account Settings.